yosri-boujnah/FullstackAPP/README.md

 -Material Design Bootstrap

 /**Client**/
-- **List offres** As a client  I want to see all my offres in a list.
+- **List talent** As a client  I want to see all my talent in a list.
-- **Search** As a client I want to serach for a specefik offres.
+- **Search** As a client I want to serach for a specefik talent.
-- **Bay offres**
+- **Bay talent**
-- **Rite offres**  As a client I can rite offres
+- **Rite talent**  As a client I can rite talent
 - **if the client dosent find offre you set Annoucments to find freelancers**
+- **Create findTalent** As a client I want to create a new anoucments with and add it to the application.

 /**Freelances**/
-- **Create offres** As a freelances I want to create a new offres with and add it to the application.
+- **Create talent** As a freelances I want to create a new talent with and add it to the application.
-- **List offres** As a freelances I want to see all my offres in a list.
+- **List talent** As a freelances I want to see all my talent in a list.
-- **Delete offres** As a user I want to delete a todo from the list when I don't want it anymore.
+- **Delete talent** As a user I want to delete a todo from the list when I don't want it anymore.
-- **Update offres** A a Freelances I want to be able to modify an existing offre.
+- **Update talent** A a Freelances I want to be able to modify an existing offre.
-- **tchek offres** As a Freelances I want to tchek offres bay by client.
+- **tchek talent** As a Freelances I want to tchek talent bay by client.